Tongariro National Park: Waihohonu Hut

 Waihohonu Hut is located on the north-east slope of Mount Ruapehu near the Desert Road.
-It was built by the Tourist and Health Resorts Department on its current site in 1904, was the first hut built in Tongariro National Park and is New Zealand's oldest existing mountain hut.
+It was built by the Tourist and Health Resorts Department on its current site in 1904 and is New Zealand's oldest existing mountain hut.
 It was built to house tourists travelling to the park by coach, but use declined somewhat after the Main Trunk railway line was constructed at the other side of the park.
 The hut was used regularly until 1968, when it was replaced by a new hut with the same name, and since 1979 the original hut has been maintained as a historic site.
 It was registered as a Historic Place Category 1 by the Historic Places Trust (now Heritage New Zealand) in 1993.
+A previous Waihohonu hut was extant in 1894.
+It was approximately 14 km (9 mi) from the peak of Mount Ruapehu, near the Waihohonu Stream.

 Taonui Viaduct and Hapuawhenua Viaduct

 The Taonui Viaduct (1907) and Hapuawhenua Viaduct (1908), located between Ohakune and Horopito, were constructed as part of the North Island Main Trunk railway line.
-Together they form a pair of large curved steel truss railway viaducts, which is unique in New Zealand.
-At 284m long, the Hapuawhenua Viaduct is the longest of the existing viaducts that were built on the NIMT (The Mangaweka Viaduct was longer, but was demolished in the 1980s).
+Together they form a pair of large curved steel truss railway viaducts, which are unusual in New Zealand.
+At 284 m long, the Hapuawhenua Viaduct is the longest of the existing viaducts that were built on the NIMT (The Mangaweka Viaduct was longer, but was demolished in the 1980s).
 Both viaducts were in use until 1987, when the Horopito Deviation opened and a new, concrete Hapuawhenua Viaduct was built.
 The railway tracks on both old viaducts were lifted, and a walkway of old sleepers was created along the centre of the deck of the original Hapuawhenua Viaduct.
 The Hapuawhenua Viaduct was listed as a Historic Place Category 1 in 1995, and in 2009 the Taonui Viaduct was also listed as a Historic Place Category 1.
 In 2009, the newly conserved Hapuawhenua Viaduct opened to the public as a walking and cycling track.